aston-cs2tp-evotech/evotech/README.md

 ## Contributing

 For information on how to contribute to the project, please see the [CONTRIBUTING.md](CONTRIBUTING.md) file.

+## Documentation

+Documentation for the project can be found in the project's [Wiki](https://github.com/aston-cs2tp-evotech/evotech/wiki).

 ## Running locally

 These instructions will guide you through setting up the project to run locally on your machine for development and testing purposes.

 ### Windows

 1. Install XAMPP